ErpNetDocs/tech/modules/my/calendar/index.md

 There are several timeline modes available:

-* **Timeline – by Day** – Displays all activities for a single day, as well as the activities for the next 11 days.
+* **Timeline – by Day** – Displays all activities for a single day, as well as for the next up to 11 days.

   ![picture](pictures/timelineday.png)

-* **Timeline – by Week** – Shows all activities for the current as well as the next six weeks.
+* **Timeline – by Week** – Shows all activities for the current week as well as for the next up to six weeks.
 Each week is labeled with its **[BW number](https://docs.erp.net/tech/modules/my/calendar.html#business-week-number)**.

   ![picture](pictures/timelineweek.png)

-* **Timeline – by Month** – Lists all activities for the current as well as the next six months.
+* **Timeline – by Month** – Lists all activities for the current month as well as for the next up to six months.

   ![picture](pictures/timelinemonth.png)

-* **Timeline – by Quarter** – Presents all activities for the last three months (current quarter), as well as the next three quarters.
+* **Timeline – by Quarter** – Presents all activities for the last three months (current quarter) as well as for the next three quarters.

   ![picture](pictures/timelinequarter.png)